Welcome to the Limes Medical Centre

-The Limes Medical Centre is a six partner teaching/training practice with a list size of approximately 21,000 patients.
+The Limes Medical Centre is a five partner teaching/training practice with a list size of approximately 21,000 patients.
+We offer GP services across four locations Epping, Waltham Abbey, Theydon Bois and North Weald.

 Our doctors, nurses and all our staff are dedicated to offering a professional service and this website will help us to keep all our patients up to date with news and information about our practice.